dntounis/C3_GuineaPig_studies/README.md

     ./build/bin/guinea --acc_file testing/acc_ILC.dat ILC_250 Jim_pars_Aug2023 output/test_ILC_250.ref

-You can also use the GP_multiple_runs_lumi_opt.sh script to run multiple runs with different seeds and/or for different colliders:
+You can also use the GP_multiple_runs_lumi_opt.sh script to run multiple runs with different seeds and/or for different colliders (always from the top directory):

-    source GP_multiple_runs_lumi_opt.sh
+    source scripts/GP_multiple_runs_lumi_opt.sh

+### Tips for shell scripts

+- The shell scripts work by modifying the input .dat files and rerunning GUINEA-PIG for different accelerator and/or simulation parameters.
+- The scripts have been written for macOS systems.
+If you are using Linux, you probably have to modify the sed commands.
+Take a look at the shell scripts to see if you can do it.
+- Make sure the output folders you are pointing to inside the shell scripts have been created before running the scripts.

 ## Files for ILC